prashant-gangasani/TCHTestProject/README.md

 Overview on the project execution details
 -----------------------------------------
-1. Create the bucket with bucket URL as "s3://mg-filesearch-test/bank/"
-2. Placed the CSV file with required data for the columns names Bank Name, Type, City, State and Zip Code in "Banks.csv" file
-3. Install the Open JDK on the EC2 instance
+1. Install the Open JDK on the EC2 instance
-4. Verify the JAVA version on the EC2 instance from EC2 console
+2. Verify the JAVA version 1.8 on the EC2 instance from EC2 console
-5. Copy the final JAR file on to EC2 instance
+3. Copy the final JAR file on to EC2 instance
-6. Chnage the permissions of the JAR file on EC2 instance using commands "chmod 777 *"   or "chmod 755 *"
+4. Chnage the permissions of the JAR file on EC2 instance using commands "chmod 777 *"   or "chmod 755 *"
-7. Execute the JAR using the command "java -jar filesearch-0.0.1-SNAPSHOT.jar" It will display the below options for the user to input Enter the column numbers for searching like 1,2,4 without any whitespace 0 - All Data
+5. Execute the JAR using the command "java -jar filesearch-0.0.1-SNAPSHOT.jar" It will display the below options for the user to input Enter the column numbers for searching like 1,2,4 without any whitespace 0 - All Data